 Pink Spirea, Spiraea Fritschiana Is One Of The Easiest Flowering Shrubs To Grow, Especially In Foundation Plantings And Perennial Borders

 Pink spirea belongs to a genus of nearly a hundred species of flowering shrubs in the Rosaceae family.
 Native to the north temperate zone, gardeners commonly cultivate this shrub for its excellent growth habits and attractive flower clusters.
-An old-time favorite is a slight to a medium-sized deciduous shrub that produces an abundance of spring and summer flowers.
-Among the easiest flowering shrubs to grow, gardeners often use it in foundation plantings, hedges, and perennial borders.
+An old-time favorite is a slight to medium-sized deciduous shrub that produces an abundance of spring and summer flowers.
+Among the easiest flowering shrubs to grow, gardeners often use them in foundation plantings, hedges, and perennial borders.
 They thrive in warm habitats and tolerate various soil types, except those extraordinarily wet, soggy, or poorly drained.

 It is a hardy deciduous shrub with simple leaves that usually feature toothed margins.
 The tiny flowers are generally clustered into dense inflorescences and have five petals, five sepals, and numerous stamens.
-The fruit is typically an aggregate of follicles, and botanists characterize this shrub by the presence of salicylic acid in its tissues.
+The fruit is typically an aggregate of follicles, and botanists characterize this shrub by salicylic acid in its tissues.
 Leaves that reach three are oval and sharply toothed.